 Interstate 66 connects I-81 near Strasburg, Virginia to the nation's capital along a 76.28-mile route.
 The freeway superseded Virginia Route 55 east from Strasburg to Gainesville and U.S. 29 from there east to Rosslyn, Virginia.

-West of the beltway, Interstate 66 carries six to eight lanes with the innermost lane restricted to HOV-2 eligible motorists during peak hours of travel.
-Another unique aspect is the use of the outside shoulders as an additional travel lane during peak hours.
-The corridor also encompasses the Washington Metro Orange Line as it lines the median of I-66 west from Exit 71 at Ballston in Arlington to Exit 62 at Vienna.
+The I-66 Inside the Beltway Express Lanes commenced operations on December 4, 2017.
+They operate between I-495 and U.S. 29 in Rosslyn.1 West of the beltway, Interstate 66 carries six to eight lanes with the innermost lane restricted to HOV-2 eligible motorists during peak hours of travel.
+The Washington Metro Orange Line lines the median of I-66 west from Exit 71 at Ballston in Arlington to Exit 62 at Vienna.

 Interstate 66 Virginia Guides